|

 This question is answered when you understand the equilibrium relationship between CO2, HCO3, and CO3.
-In a closed system, the relative amount of each of dune compounds vary with pH.
+In a closed system, the relative amount of each dune compound varies with pH value.
 At lower pH levels, CO2 is the predominant species.
 HCO3 is the predominant species at mid pH levels, and CO3 is present at higher pH levels.

-Since RO membranes will reject dissolved ions but not dissolved gases, the RO permeate and RO feed will contain roughly the same amount of CO2.
+Pure water contains a low and unstable level of ions, making electrode reading unreliable.
+In addition, RO membranes will reject dissolved ions but not dissolved gases, the RO permeate and RO feed will contain roughly the same amount of CO2.
 The HCO3 and CO3, however, are often reduced by 1-2 orders of magnitude.
 This upsets the CO2, HCO3, CO3 equilibrium that was established in the feed.
-In a series of equilibrium reactions, CO2 will combine with H2O driving reactions similar to that shown below, until a new equilibrium Is established.
+In a series of equilibrium reactions, CO2 will combine with H2O driving reactions similar to that shown below, until a new equilibrium is established.

 CO2 + H2O --> HCO3 + H+